raphael-lafrogne-joussier/raphael-lafrogne-joussier.github.io/content/_index.md

 I am an applied trade economist studying **risk in global value chains**.
 I am also interested in **urban** and **environmental** topics.

-I am currently working as a macroeconomist at the French National Institute for Statistics and Economic Studies ([Insee](https://www.insee.fr/)).
+I am currently working as a micro-to-macro economist at the French National Institute for Statistics and Economic Studies ([Insee](https://www.insee.fr/)).

 <!--- I received a BSc in mathematics and economics from Ecole Polytechnique in 2019, a MRes in Economics from IP Paris and a Statistician/Economist MSc degree from [ENSAE](https://www.ensae.fr/) in 2020.
 From some parallel life, I also hold a BA in Philosophy. --->